brandonpittman/gridsome-plugin-tailwindcss/README.md

 [Example project](http://github.com/brandonpittman/gridsome-plugin-tailwindcss-ffs)

 This plugin will add [Tailwind](http://tailwindcss.com) to your [Gridsome](http://gridsome.org) project.
-You're on your own for adding the actual `@tailwind` directives in your own CSS.
-Adding them for you would be a hassle for you in the long run.
-Just add a CSS file that includes:
+I've gone ahead and automatically imported the default `tailwind.css` file from the Tailwind npm package.
+It's just add a CSS file that includes:

 ```postcss
 @tailwind base;